The Sandman (comic book): Summary

+Characters

 Themes and genre

 The Sandman comic book series falls within the dark fantasy genre, albeit in a more contemporary and modern setting.
 Critic Marc Buxton described the book as a "masterful tale that created a movement of mature dark fantasy" which was largely unseen in previous fantasy works before it.
 The comic book also falls into the genres of urban fantasy, epic fantasy, historical drama, and superhero.
 It is written as a metaphysical examination of the elements of fiction, which Neil Gaiman accomplished through the artistic use of unique anthropomorphic personifications, mythology, legends, historical figures and occult culture, making up most of the major and minor characters as well as the plot device and even the settings of the story.
 In its earliest story arcs, the Sandman mythos existed primarily in the DC Universe, and as such numerous DC characters made some appearances or were mentioned.
 Later, the series would reference the DCU less often, while continuing to exist in the same universe.

 Critic Hilary Goldstein described the comic book as "about the concept of dreams more so than the act of dreaming".
 In the early issues, responsibility and rebirth were the primary themes of the story.
 As Dream finally liberates himself from his occultist captors, he returns to his kingdom which had fallen on hard times due to his absence, while also facing his other siblings, who each have their own reaction to his return.
 The story is structured not as a series of unconnected events nor as an incoherent dream, but by having each panel have a specific purpose in the flow of the story.
 Dreams became the core of every story arc written in the series, and the protagonist's journey became more distinct and deliberate.
 Many Vertigo books since, such as Transmetropolitan and Y: The Last Man, have adopted this kind of format in their writing, creating a traditional prose only seen in the imprint.